nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `tdone /t 1 /t 2` marks the 1st and 2nd task on the displayed task list as done in Ailurus.
 The task in the Member List will turn <span style="color:#3f7318">green</span>, and `Progress` will change to `Complete`. ![tdoneUI](images/tdoneUI.png)

 #### Mark a task as undone : `tundone`
-Marks the specified completed task of the specified member as undone.
+Marks the specified completed task(s) of the currently selected member as undone.

 Format: `tundone /t TASK_INDEX [/t MORE_TASK_INDEX]…​`